kyle-n/kyle-n.github.io/_posts/2022-10-12-rxjs-land-of-paradoxes.md

 after
 ```

-`sequence$` will emit its values *synchronously*, block the main thread and complete before we get to the last line and log `after`.
+`sequence$` will emit its values *synchronously* and complete before we get to the last line and log `after`.

-Given that most Observables are async, this is... not a huge deal?
-It can be an issue when mocking Observables in unit tests.
+It helps to know Observables can be synchronous when mocking them in unit tests.
 People substitute a network request with `of(someTestData)` and end up testing an imaginary version of their component where API calls run synchronously.

 ### Paradox 2: Observables do not run until subscribed to, unless they do